s-a-v-a-n-n-a/My-CPU/README.md

 **NOTES**
 ---------
 Processor uses modified version of stack [My_stack](https://github.com/s-a-v-a-n-n-a/My_stack).
-The array of four registers is nulified before tha start of the processing.
+The array of four registers is nulified before the start of the processing.